Preet28/SIP-Mutual-Funds-Calculator/README.md

 Tkinter is the most commonly used Python package to create GUIs (Graphical User Interface).

 **About the program**
-This is a simple program on SIP Calculator which requires some inputs : time period (in months), monthly investment (sip amount), time period (in months) and generates the maturity amount for the specified time period.
+This is a simple program on SIP Calculator which requires some inputs : time period (in months), monthly investment (sip amount), returns rate (in %) and generates the maturity amount for the specified time period.
 This is gui program which is created by using tkinter.

 **About SIP**